lfit/releng-reusable-workflows/.github/actions/file-grep-regex-action/README.md

 <!--
-[comment]: # SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: Apache-2.0
-[comment]: # SPDX-FileCopyrightText: 2024 The Linux Foundation -->
+SPDX-FileCopyrightText: 2024 The Linux Foundation
+-->

 # 📦 Action to run RegEx against a file using GREP